alvations/annotate-questionnaire/README.md

 Another recurring theme in the top feature list includes:

  - Respondents highlighting ability to annotate (i) overlapping spans, (ii) discontinuous spans, (iii) corrections to initial tokenizations (iv) entity relation annotations
- - In cases where free text annotation is allowed, some sort of respondents highlighted **need for constraints/limitations of free text**
+ - In cases where free text annotation is allowed, some respondents highlighted the **need for some sort of constraints/limitations of free text**

 ## Any other feedback on annotation tools?